 Introducing…The Circle of Fifths!

-By definition, the Circle of Fifths is a visual tool designed to illustrate the relationships between the 12 tones of the chromatic scale – the foundation on which Western music is built.
-The name derives from the fact that going clockwise around the circle, each note is a fifth (a perfect fifth, to be exact) above the previous one in the circle.
+By definition, the Circle of Fifths is a visual music tool designed to illustrate the relationships between the 12 tones of the chromatic scale – the foundation on which Western music is built.
+The name derives from the fact that going clockwise around the Circle of Fifths, each note is a fifth (a perfect fifth, to be exact) above the previous one in the circle.

 The result?
 This unassuming circle shows how all the musical notes, keys, and chords relate to each other.
-Let’s explore how the circle is built, starting with the absolute basics…
+Let’s explore how the Circle of Fifths is built, starting with the absolute basics…

 The Bare Bones

-Let’s first look at the most simple iteration of the circle:
+Let’s first look at the most simple iteration of the Circle of Fifths:

-Starting with the note of C at 12 o’clock and moving clockwise around the circle, each new note is a perfect fifth above the previous one.
-The whole Circle of Fifths progression is simply perfect fifths stacked on top of each other, eventually coming back to C from F.
+Starting with the note of C at 12 o’clock and moving clockwise around the Circle of Fifths, each new note (or step) is a perfect fifth above the previous one.
+The whole Circle of Fifths progression is simply perfect fifths stacked on top of each other, going step-wise around the circle clockwise, eventually coming back to C from F. Note that it includes all 12 tones of the chromatic scale – just not in order.

 More Than Just Notes

-This is one of the many reasons that the Circle of Fifths is important: the letters around the circle aren’t just note names – they also represent the corresponding key of each note.
-Therefore, we are starting with the accidental-free key of C major at the top of the circle, and working our way around through keys with accidentals in them.
+The diagram above is deceptively simple.
+The truth is, the letters around the circle aren’t just root note names – they also represent the corresponding key of each note.
+Therefore, we are starting with the accidental-free key of C major at the top of the Circle of Fifths, and working our way around through keys with accidentals in them.
+Every key in this circle is a major key.

 Figuring Out Key Signatures

-Here’s the circle with the corresponding key signatures of each major key represented:
+Here’s the Circle of Fifths with the corresponding key signatures of each major key represented:

-Imagine the Circle of Fifths as the keys on the piano twisted into a circle.
+Imagine the Circle of Fifths as the keys on a keyboard twisted into a circle.
 Middle C is at the very top, where 12 on a clock would be.
 Why is it at the top?
-Because C major has no sharps or flats so it is almost like a “neutral” key.
+Because C major’s key signature has no sharps or flats, so it is almost like a “neutral” key.

 While the diagram may initially appear overwhelming, fear not!
-The addition of sharps and flats not only follows a predictable pattern when going around the circle, but the direction you’re heading in tells you whether you’re adding sharps or flats.
+The addition of sharps and flats not only follows a predictable pattern when going around the Circle of Fifths step by step, but the direction you’re heading in tells you whether you’re adding sharps or flats.
 Remember: no key signature has both sharps and flats.

 Making your life easier still: the number of steps you take around the circle tells you how many accidentals the key will have.
 If you’re trying to figure out the number of sharps B major has, count the five steps around the circle to determine that it will have five.
 The letter sequence will tell you that its sharps are F♯, C♯, G♯, D♯, and A♯.